jgnagy/rffdb/README.markdown

 About
 -----
 This is a really horrible idea for anything requiring high performance, but it is a pretty good way to demonstrate how to create a gem and simple framework in Ruby.
-This is meant to emulate ActiveRecord or DataMapper, without all the performance, scalabilty, and thread-safety concerns, and meant to be used with really poor database storage formats, like YAML. **Pay attention to this:** This is a demonstration of Ruby and frameworks, and not to be used in any kind of production environment.
+This is meant to emulate ActiveRecord or DataMapper, without all the performance, scalabilty, and thread-safety concerns, and meant to be used with really poor database storage formats, like YAML or JSON. **Pay attention to this:** This is a demonstration of Ruby and frameworks, and not to be used in any kind of production environment.

 The gem is currently built around the concepts of "documents" and "storage engines".
 The rffdb gem is built to allow defining and choosing "storage engines" per database model.
 Database models are subclasses of the `Document` class, and storage engines are subclasses of the `StorageEngine` class.